murshidazher/dotfiles-m1/README.md

 - [x] Make `lib.sh` as a curl file to include in initialize.sh
 - [x] Uncomment the `initialize.sh` setup
 - [x] Update github workflow to check the initialize script.
-- [ ] Add bat test files to check the scripts and replace the ci checks in the script files
+- [ ] Add [bats](https://github.com/sstephenson/bats) test files to check the scripts and replace the ci checks in the script files
 - [ ] Autoformat shell files using `brew install shfmt && shfmt -l -w script.sh`

 ## License